infrae/infrae.testbrowser/README.txt

 ``headers``
   Dictionary like access to response headers.

+``cookies``
+  Dictionary like object to access existing cookies.

 ``contents``
   Payload of the currently viewed page.

 ``html``
+  If the response was an HTML document, this contains an LXML parsed tree of the document.

+``xml``
-  If response was an HTML response, LXML parsed tree containing this last one.
+  If the response was an XML response, this contains an LXML parsed tree of it.

+``json``
+  If the response was a JSON response, this contains the loaded JSON object.

 ``options``
   Access to browser options.